lorig135/docsstyleguide/User Actions.md

 - Adjective: It's a drag when the server crashes.

 ## Drop
-The server will drop the operation in progress.
+- Verb: The server will drop the operation in progress.

 ## Enter
-Enter the information at the prompt.
+- Verb: Enter the information at the prompt.

 ## Expand
-Expand the configuration item.
+- Verb: Expand the configuration item.

 ## Find*
 - Verb: Find the installation.